tim-smart/effect-io-ai/effect/Effect-gen.md

 **When to Use**

-`gen` allows you to write code that looks and behaves like synchronous code, but it can handle asynchronous tasks, errors, and complex control flow (like loops and conditions).
+`Effect.gen` allows you to write code that looks and behaves like synchronous code, but it can handle asynchronous tasks, errors, and complex control flow (like loops and conditions).
 It helps make asynchronous code more readable and easier to manage.